Updated May 25, 2023

 Below is the list of services provided by the key tool:

 - Import other people’s certificates for signature verification.

 - Create key pairs.

 - Creates self-signed certificates.

-- Issue CSR (Certificate Signing Requests) which need to be sent to CA ( Certificate Authority) for requesting a certificate.
+- The process involves generating a CSR (Certificate Signing Request) that needs to be sent to a Certificate Authority (CA) to request a certificate.

 JCE stands for Java Cryptography Extension.
-The cryptographic functionalities of the encryption of data fall in the category of Java Cryptography Extension.
-The architecture of Java Cryptography Extension follows the same pattern as that of Java Cryptography Architecture.
-It is also based on the concept of Provider classes and engine classes as we have discussed in the JCA.
-The implementation is the default which is provided by Sun Microsystems.
+The cryptographic functionalities of data encryption fall in the category of JCE.
+The architecture of JCE follows the same pattern as that of JCA.
+It is also based on the concept of Provider classes and engine classes, as we have discussed in the JCA.
+The implementation is the default that Sun Microsystems provide.
 Since the architecture is similar to Java Cryptography Architecture, we will not discuss the same thing again.

 Both Java Cryptography Architecture and Java Cryptography Extension are strong Cryptography Architectures.
-They have been carefully planned and designed to allow for further expansion as well as vendor-independent.
-The biggest problem here is to use this cryptography where we need to face licensing issues.
+Careful planning and design have been implemented to facilitate future vendor-independent expansion.
+The biggest problem is using this cryptography, where we must face licensing issues.
 Because of its export laws, Java Cryptography Extension does not come as a part of the core Java Development Kit.
-Now the restrictions have been lifted, application developers can easily use the Java Cryptography Extension freely.
+The restrictions have been lifted; application developers can use the Java Cryptography Extension freely.

 This is a guide to Java Cryptography.
-Here we discuss the Introduction to Java Cyuptography and the Services and Implementing Provider for Cryptography.
+Here we discuss the introduction to Java cryptography and the services and implementing provider for cryptography.
 You can also go through our related articles to learn more –